-Anterior talofibular ligament (ATFL) injury is the most common of the ligament injuries that can occur as part of the lateral ligament complex injuries 2.
+Anterior talofibular ligament injury is the most common of the ligament injuries that can occur as part of the lateral ligament complex injuries 2.
 The injuries can comprise either soft tissue tears, avulsion fractures or both.

 AMA classification 8,9: